ninajika/re-cerminbot/README.md

 ```
 A folder named accounts will be created which will contain keys for the Service Accounts.

+**NOTE:** 1 Service Account can upload/copy around 750 GB a day, 1 project can make 100 Service Accounts so you can upload 75 TB a day or clone 2 TB from each file creator (uploader email).

-Or you can create Service Accounts to current project, no need to create new one
+**NOTE:** Add Service Accounts to team drive or google group no need to add them in both.

+### Create Service Accounts to current project (Recommended Method)

 - List your projects ids
 ```